 - The ten-year average of biology majors reveals that more than 60% have continued on in graduate or professional programs (plant biology, neuroscience, immunology, cell biology, environmental science, medical school, PA, PT, dental, nursing)

-- The department includes seven full-time faculty and another two full-time equivalents covered by adjunct instructors.
+- The department includes seven full-time faculty and another three full-time equivalents covered by adjunct instructors.

 - Four biology faculty are heavily involved with year-round research efforts working with collaborators at the University of Minnesota.